 The Eastern Partnership (EaP) is a joint-policy initiative initially comprising six countries: Armenia, Azerbaijan, Belarus*, Georgia, the Republic of Moldova and Ukraine.
 All these countries are situated in proximity to the EU, as well as to two other large markets: Russia and Turkey.

 SMEs are not only key to sustainable economic development, but also an important factor in the consolidation of open societies.
-Across the region, SMEs account for over 95% of private companies and play an important role as key engines for further economic growth and emplyment.
-A business enabling environment and a large SME sector prevent economies from becoming dominated by few entities and thus impede concentration of power in the hands of oligarchs hindering a country’s development in both economic and political terms.
+Across the EaP region, SMEs account for over 99% of private companies and play an important role as key engines of sustainable economic growth and higher-quality job creation.
+A business enabling environment and a large SME sector prevent economies from becoming governed by few entities and thus impede concentration of power in the hands of oligarchs, hindering a country’s development in both economic and political terms.

 * In line with the Council Conclusions of 12 October 2020 and in light of Belarus’ involvement in the Russian military aggression against Ukraine, recognised in the European Council Conclusions of February 2022, the EU has stopped engaging with representatives of Belarus public bodies and state-owned enterprises.
-Should there be a change of the context this may be reconsidered.
-In the meantime, the EU continues to engage with and, where possible, has stepped up support to non-state, local and regional actors, including within the framework of this … (e.g.,. bilateral/regional programme, action, project) as appropriate.
+Should there be a change of the context, this may be reconsidered.
+In the meantime, the EU continues to engage with and, where possible, has stepped up support to non-state, local and regional actors, including within the framework of this project.